 Knowledge of the production of fish and other organisms in the Tonle Sap is extremely limited.
 Modelling can provide a tool to maximise the existing knowledge or that from similar locations to assess the impact of flow changes.
 The fisheries are too complex for modelling at the moment, and require a huge data collection effort even for qualitative modelling.
 The primary production of the Tonle Sap ecosystem can be modelled solidly based on existing information and a comparably minimal, manageable amount of data collection.
-The primary production of the ecosystem is a limiting factor for its secondary production, and an assessment of the impact of flow alterations on the primary production will provide direct insights into the impact on the secondary production, and thereby on livelihoods and food security in the region.
+The primary production of the ecosystem is a limiting factor for its secondary production, and an assessment of the impact of flow alterations on the primary production, and thereby on livelihoods and food security in the region.
+Additional information: